rutujaparab20/PRODIGY_DS_1./README.md

 <br>
 <img src="https://github.com/kindo-tk/PRODIGY_DS_01/blob/main/ds1.png"   >

-Welcome to my submission for Task 1 of the Data Science Internship at `Prodigy Infotech`.
-In this task, I have performed Exploratory Data Analysis (EDA) on a dataset provided, focusing on creating a visualization to represent the distribution of a categorical or continuous variable.
+Welcome to my submission for Task 1 of the Data Science Internship at Prodigy InfoTech.
+In this task, I conducted Exploratory Data Analysis (EDA) on a population dataset, with a focus on creating visualizations that illustrate the distribution of both categorical and continuous variables.
+The goal was to uncover meaningful patterns and trends within the data through effective data preprocessing and visualization techniques.

 ## Dataset